Detect Any Shadow: Segment Anything for Video Shadow Detection: Experiment

 \subsection{Ablation Study}

 In this section, we conduct ablation experiments on the components of the long short-term network to verify their effectiveness.
 The ablation experiments are divided into two parts: the number of long short-term attention blocks and the long short-term attention mechanism.
-In addition, we conducted another experiment on VISAD dataset~\cite{lu2022video} to verify the generalization performance of our method.
-All experiments are conducted based on the method "Ours".
+In addition, we conduct another two experiments to verify the effectiveness of fine-tuned SAM and the generalization performance of our method.
+All experiments are conducted by utilizing the mask of the first frame of the videos and propagate the video once.

 \textbf{Number of long short-term attention blocks.} Table~\ref{tab:abl_block} demonstrates the impact of the number of long short-term attention blocks on performance.
-Our method outperforms TVSD~\cite{chen2021triple} in terms of both $F_{\beta}$ and IoU by only using one block, while requiring only 1.7 minutes for inference on 70 videos comprising 6897 images (on a single 3090Ti GPU).
-As the number of block increases, our performance continue improving, and each additional block incurring a time overhead of less than 1 minute.
-In this paper, we choose the block number as 3 to balance the performance and speed.
+Our method outperforms TVSD~\cite{chen2021triple} in terms of both $F_{\beta}$ and IoU by only using one block while requiring only 1.7 minutes for inference on 70 videos comprising 6897 images (on a single 3090Ti GPU).
+As the number of blocks increases, our performance continues improving, and each additional block incurs a time overhead of less than 1 minute.
+In this paper, we choose block number 3 to balance the performance and speed.

 \textbf{Component of long short-term attention.} As shown in Table~\ref{tab:abl_memory}, both long and short-term attention lead to a clear improvement in performance.
 Specifically, short-term attention contributes a little more than long-term.
 Additionally, the combination of both yields the best performance, validating the effectiveness of the long short-term attention.